 “I only buy my own bedding and I like block-printed Indian sheets.
 India is famous for its cotton because it’s been exporting cotton for, like, millennia and creates the most cotton in the world.
 Sure, people talk about Egyptian cotton, but Indian cotton is better.
 When you get a lot of the really soft bedding like jersey it’s because they’re going through these chemical processes where it’s washed a million times so it’s really fucking wasteful.
 I like my bedding to soften over time and grow with me.” - Aelfie Oudghiri, founder of home goods label Aelfie

 This Aelfie pattern is no longer available, but here is another option with doodled, lime hued characters.

 “Bedsheets are the most important thing in the whole world.
 You spend a third of your life in bed, so good sheets should be like buying a couture dress — they’re worth the investment.
 I happen to like really fine cotton percale; it launders beautifully, it’s cool.
 Other cottons aren’t as cool and I just don’t like satin sheets.
 I happen to love Julia B linens.
 It’s really high-end 800-count cotton percale.
 She does couture linens with beautiful monograms and embroidery all done by hand.
 It’s absolutely beautiful.” - Bunny Williams, founder of Bunny Williams Home

-The Strategist is a new site designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
-Some of our latest conquests include a hair dryer, bandannas, hand cream, perfume, and a facial razor.
-Note that all prices are subject to change.
+The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
+Some of our latest conquests include the best comforters, bath towels, mattress toppers (twice), pillows for side sleepers, weird kneeling chair, and sleep accessories.
+We update links when possible, but note that deals can expire and all prices are subject to change.